jsh1/glint/README.md

 hidden subtrees to be pruned before they get to the render tree.

 - Coordinate space is relative to top-left corner, on both Mac and iOS.

-- No transactions or built-in thread safety.
-Callers will modify the shared object graph, then manually render it to a drawing context or commit its translation to a hosting CALayer.

-- Animations are explicit nodes in the scene graph.
-They can be added to any layer but can't target properties of that object's descendants.

-- Ignore filters for now.
-At some point try to solve the "background filters suck" problem.
-Support N-input filters, e.g. either a filter attached to a layer that takes another layer as input, or make filters be layers themselves?

 ## Class Hierarchy (work in progress)